A Fenchel-Moreau-Rockafellar type theorem on the Kantorovich-Wasserstein space with Applications in Partially Observable Markov Decision Processes: Introduction

-$P$ is controls the transition probability between states, $Q$ governs the observation probability of $y$ given states and actions, $r$ denotes the reward function, and $\alpha \in (0,1)$ serves as a discount factor.
-We will state a formal introduction of POMDPs on Borel spaces in Section \ref{sec:pomdps}.
+$P$ controls the transition probability between states, $Q$ models the observation probability of $y$ given states and actions, $r$ denotes the reward function, and $\alpha \in (0,1)$ serves as a discount factor.
+A formal introduction of POMDPs on Borel spaces can be found in Section \ref{sec:pomdps}.

-In spite of knowing this theoretical solution, until recently, POMDPs were notoriously difficult to solve in practice, even with a handful of hidden states (\citet{shani2013survey}), since in the Bellman equation \eqref{eq:phi}, the optimal ``value function'' $\phi$ has to be solved for all distributions $\mu \in \mathscr P$, which contains infinite number of points even for a finite hidden state space.
-Over the past decade, a significant breakthrough has been made in the development of POMDPs solving algorithms, largely due to an approach called \emph{point-based value iteration} (\citet{pineau2006anytime}).
-It computes the value function $\phi$ over a finite subset of the distribution space with a controllable approximation error.
-The success of this algorithm is largely attributed to the property of $\phi$ observed by \citet{smallwood1973optimal} for POMDPs with finite spaces: The optimal solution to the Bellman equation \eqref{eq:phi} can be arbitrarily well approximated by a piecewise linear function $\hat \phi$ with following representation
+In spite of knowing the existence of such a theoretical solution, POMDPs were notoriously difficult to solve in practice \citep{shani2013survey}.
+In the case where the underlying space is finite, a fast algorithm called \emph{point-based value iteration} \citep{pineau2006anytime} was designed to overcome this numerical difficulty.
+This algorithm is mainly based on the property first observed by \citet{smallwood1973optimal}, that the optimal solution to equation \eqref{eq:phi} can be arbitrarily well approximated by a function of the following \emph{dual representation}

-where $N$ is a finite set of functions on the hidden state space.
-Applying this representation to the Bellman equation, the sum on the right-hand side of \eqref{eq:phi} becomes the form
+where $N$ can be chosen to be a \textbf{finite} collection of real functions on the hidden state space.